Examples of Government Procurement Fraud Schemes

 Fraudulent procurement actions by vendors can lead to buyers not receiving the intended products or services at the agreed-upon price.
 In the case of government contracts, procurement fraud can also undermine fairness for other bidders.

-At Watson & Associates, LLC, our procurement fraud defense lawyers focus on representing manufacturers, service contractors and construction companies who are criminally charged or civilly investigated for procurement schemes.
-Our government contracting law firm offers consultation and representation across various jurisdictions in the United States.
+Our government contracting law firm offers consultation and government procurement fraud representation across various jurisdictions in the United States.
 With law offices in Washington, DC and Denver, Colorado, we are geographically positioned to aggressively defend against Qui Tam Whistleblower lawsuits and criminal charges brought by the Department of Justice (DOJ).

 Watson & Associates, government contract fraud lawyers handle cases nationwide.

-Examples of Pre-Contract Government Procurement Fraud Schemes:
+Examples of Pre-Contract Government Procurement Contract Fraud Schemes:

 Price Fixing: Contractors collude to raise prices or eliminate discounts.